-Blowhole and Bald Hill is a 16.7km, grade 3 hike located in Hepburn Regional Park, Victoria.
-The hike should take around 5.5 hours to complete.
+Blowhole and Bald Hill is a 16.7km, grade 3 hike in Hepburn Regional Park, Victoria.
+This hike typically takes 5.5 hours to complete.

 The Blowhole and Bald Hill hike commences by taking the 100 steps down to the Blowhole "beach" to view the northern end of the diversion tunnel cut through the ridge by miners in the 1850s.
 Take the 13 steps up the west side of the creek bank and turn right (north) on the signposted Diggings Walk.
 After 55 m the track swings to the left and climbs south-west up the spur above the cutoff segment of Sailors Creek for 450 m through alluvial mining rock heaps, to an earth embankment just short of a pine post marked with two arrows.
 Turn right onto the embankment, which was formerly a water race, and follow it for 1 km to meet a four way vehicle track junction on a saddle.